Digital video: Technical overview

-Digital television (including higher quality HDTV) was introduced in most developed countries in early 2000s.
+Digital television (including higher quality HDTV) was introduced in most developed countries in the early 2000s.
 Today, digital video is used in modern mobile phones and video conferencing systems.
 Digital video is used for Internet distribution of media, including streaming video and peer-to-peer movie distribution.

 Many types of video compression exist for serving digital video over the internet and on optical disks.
 The file sizes of digital video used for professional editing are generally not practical for these purposes, and the video requires further compression with codecs to be used for recreational purposes.

 As of 2017, the highest image resolution demonstrated for digital video generation is 132.7 megapixels (15360 x 8640 pixels).
 The highest speed is attained in industrial and scientific high-speed cameras that are capable of filming 1024x1024 video at up to 1 million frames per second for brief periods of recording.

 Technical properties

 Live digital video consumes bandwidth.
 Recorded digital video consumes data storage.
 The amount of bandwidth or storage required is determined by the frame size, color depth and frame rate.
 Each pixel consumes a number of bits determined by the color depth.
 The data required to represent a frame of data is determined by multiplying by the number of pixels in the image.
 The bandwidth is determined by multiplying the storage requirement for a frame by the frame rate.
 The overall storage requirements for a program can then be determined by multiplying bandwidth by the duration of the program.

 These calculations are accurate for uncompressed video, but due to the relatively high bit rate of uncompressed video, video compression is extensively used.
 In the case of compressed video, each frame requires only a small percentage of the original bits.
 This reduces the data or bandwidth consumption by a factor of 5 to 12 times when using lossless compression, but more commonly, lossy compression is used due to its reduction of data consumption by factors of 20 to 200.
 Note that it is not necessary that all frames are equally compressed by the same percentage.
 Instead, consider the average factor of compression for all the frames taken together.